fregante/webext-alert/readme.md

 If the native `alert` is used, this will block the execution of the background script until the user closes the alert.

 If the custom window is used, `webextAlert` will return a promise that resolves when the user closes the window.

+### localWebExtAlertHtml(url)

+In some cases (Firefox), the message must be loaded via a static HTML page.
+In this case, `webext-alert` will load the page from `https://webext-alert.vercel.app`.
+If this is undesirable or if you want the extension to work offline in Firefox as well, you can:

+1. copy the `html` and `js` files you find in the `web` folder into your extension
+2. call `localWebExtAlertHtml('your/folder/the-local-copied-file.html')` at the top of `background.js`

 ## Known issues